Refinancing your house means you are getting a new home loan, so it can take some time. In many situations, refinancing a home takes 30 to 45 days.

 Choose a Refinance Product That Doesn’t Need an Appraisal

 Having a home appraisal adds at least two weeks to the mortgage application process.
-If you choose a mortgage program that does not require one, you can save a lot of time.
+If you choose a mortgage refinance program that does not require an appraisal, you can save a lot of time.
 If you only want to lower your rate or change your loan term, you may be able to get a no-appraisal loan:

 • Conventional loan appraisal waiver: Fannie Mae and Freddie Mac back these loans.
 Fannie Mae sometimes offers appraisal waivers if you have at least 10% equity.
 Freddie Mac mandates at least 20% equity to be eligible for a waiver.